wu-haoze/wu-haoze.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the Computer Science Department at Stanford University.
 My research interests lie at the intersection of automated reasoning and artificial intelligence.
 Specifically, I have developed mathematical techniques to rigorously analyze the safety of AI-driven systems.
 I have also employed machine learning techniques to improve the efficiency of automated reasoning tools.
-I received my bachelor’s degree in Philosophy and Mathematics at Davidson College in 2018.
+I received my bachelor’s degree in Philosophy and Mathematics from Davidson College in 2018.

 <span style="color:red">**News:**</span>
 - <span style="color:blue">Fall 2023</span>: I am currently on the academic job market for a tenure-track position at Liberal Arts Colleges or R1 universities.